RadicalZephyr/ring.middleware.logger/README.md

 [original ring.middleware.logger](https://github.com/pjlegato/ring.middleware.logger)
 by [pjlegato](https://github.com/pjlegato), which seemingly has become unmaintained.
 See the [CHANGELOG](CHANGELOG.md) for differences.
-The main thrust of the changes is to remove the (IMHO) probelmatic onelog library in favor of simply relying on `clojure.tools.logging`.
+The main thrust of the changes is to remove the (IMHO) problematic onelog library in favor of simply relying on `clojure.tools.logging`.

 ring.middleware.logger